mes

 Master Batch Record

 The approved template.
-Not a form to fill—a workflow to execute.
+Not a form to fill.
+A workflow to execute.
 Each step knows what should happen.

 type